open-dpp/marketplace/README.md

 # Description

-This repository contains the REST API for the open-dpp plattform.
+This repository contains the marketplace for the open-dpp plattform.

 # Local development